 With slightly more than a 19% percent vacancy rate, housing availability in Chautauqua County increased slightly from 2000 to 2010.
 With an occupancy rate of 73.3% in the Town of Arkwright, 86.4% in the Town of Charlotte, 77.6% in the Town of Cherry Creek, and 76.8% in the Town of Stockton coupled with a slowly-decreasing forecasted population, housing availability is projected to increase in the local communities.

 Within the occupied housing, rates of home ownership are fairly strong for the Towns of Arkwright, Charlotte and Cherry Creek and Stockton at 93.5%, 83.6%, 79.8% and 70.5% respectively in 2010.
-The 2010 estimated median housing values in the Towns of Arkwright and Stockton were slightly higher than those in Chautauqua County as a whole.
-Charlotte was slightly lower, and Cherry Creek’s median housing value was substantially lower.
+The 2010 estimated median housing values in the Towns of Arkwright were slightly higher than those in Chautauqua County as a whole.
+Cherry Creek and Stockton were slightly lower, and Charlotte’s median housing value was substantially lower.
 However, all of these values are significantly low compared to the median value for New York State.
-In 2010, the median housing value in the Town of Arkwright was $88,800, the Town of Charlotte was $67,800, the Town of Cherry Creek was $79,900 and the Town of Stockton was $89,100, whereas the County was $84,100.
-This compares to an estimated statewide median value of $303,900 in 2010.
+In 2010, the median housing value in the Town of Arkwright was $86,100, the Town of Charlotte was $67,100, the Town of Cherry Creek was $77,000 and the Town of Stockton was $71,300, whereas the County was $79,600.
+This compares to an estimated statewide median housing value of $303,900 in 2010.

 Economic Characteristics and Local Employment